sensgithub/DevOps-Project/README.md

 ```
 # Accessing the web app

-Using 192.168.49 and the given port from the webapp-sql service, we can access the web app:
+Using the cluster's IP address and the given port from the webapp-sql service, we can access the web app:

 ![alt text](https://github.com/sensgithub/DevOps-Project/blob/main/screenshots/index.png)